Simple Interest Calculator

 Simple interest can be used on loans and bonds.
 Loans that include simple interest include mortgages, credit cards, and student loans, to name a few.

-Additionally, if you purchase bonds from the government or a corporation, you will receive simple interest.
+If you purchase bonds from the government or a corporation, you will receive simple interest.

 A savings account is an example of when simple interest is not used.
 Assuming you leave prior interest payments in the account, you will receive interest on the original value plus the prior interest payments.
 This is compounding interest.